babel/website/website/versioned_docs/version-7.1.0/roadmap.md

 ### Maintainers/Sustainability

 - Promote Open Collective, talking with companies about office hours, sponsorship, contracting?
-- Mentoring: Google Summer of Code/Rails Girls Summer of Code were great but was hard to keep up with volunteeers and I felt like we could be doing a lot more with full time help.
+- Mentoring: Google Summer of Code/Rails Girls Summer of Code were great but was hard to keep up with volunteers and I felt like we could be doing a lot more with full time help.
 - Maybe doing local meetups on contributing, or livestreaming development/maintenance work?
 - Should focus on bringing in maintainers that will lower the burden, not increase it even if there is upfront work